 Cash Reserve Ratio maintained by banks holds importance for both Banks as well as the depositors.

 In the case of depositors, when the banks sincerely maintain the required CRR rate, depositors don’t have to worry for their deposits as a portion of their money is safe in the form of reserve maintained with RBI.

 The importance of CRR for banks is as mentioned below:

 Banks allow customers to open deposits mainly for lending.
 Banks like to lend a maximum amount of funds to borrowers and retain very little money with themselves for other purposes.
 Therefore, banks like it when the CRR rate is low.

 This is where CRR comes into the picture.
-The Cash Reserve ratio rate is fixed by RBI in order to avoid such situations where the bank cannot meet repayments due to shortage of funds.
+The Cash Reserve ratio rate is fixed by RBI to avoid such situations where the bank cannot meet repayments due to a shortage of funds.

 Effects Of CRR

 First of all, the chief goal of CRR is to ensure that a small portion of funds is always available against the deposits.
 Second, is to enable the RBI control rates and overall liquidity in the nation.

 Now, banks prefer CRR when it is low because they need to maintain the specified ratio of funds with RBI without earning any interest on the reserved fund that means the money is kept for free.

 The increased CRR rate means that banks have a low lending capacity in terms of funds.
 Consequently, banks would like to open more deposit accounts.
 Also, Banks will increase the interest rate which will discourage borrowers from applying for loans because high-interest rates indicate higher loan expenses.